NCAR/piwrf-teachingbox/pages/faq.md

 ### How do I run Pi-WRF Locally or as an instance?

-Pi-WRF can be run as an instance (where results are not saved) or on your local machine or raspberryPi.
-To run locally, clone or download (green button in Github repo).The instructions are shown on the PiWRF github page.
-By cloning the repo, users can make make changes to the jupyter notebook and even change model settings.
+Pi-WRF can be run as an instance (where results are not saved) on your local machine or on a raspberryPi.
+To run locally, clone or download (green button in Github repo) the NCAR/pi-wrf repository.
+The instructions are shown on the PiWRF github page.
+By cloning the repo, users can make changes to the jupyter notebook and even change model settings.
 The instructions can be found in the first teaching box or at [https://github.com/NCAR/pi-wrf](https://github.com/NCAR/pi-wrf).